 Use your camera to scan the QR code, or enter the serial number manually.
 The Sync Module serial number is on the back and begins S/N 2 followed by eight digits.
 The Mini camera serial number is just below the QR code.

 Once the serial number has been entered, tap Continue.

 Next is to select a System for the Sync Module to associate with.
 You are shown an entry area to create a new System and a list of existing systems on the account.
 To retrieve the cameras and settings from before, connect your Sync Module to the System it was previously attached to.

-The app will now ask you to plug in your Sync Module or Mini Camera, if it is not already.
-About 30 seconds after being plugged in, a flashing blue light and solid green light pattern appears.
-It is important that the light pattern is present, otherwise you may have to contact support.
+The app will now ask you to plug in your Sync Module or Mini Camera if it is not already.
+About 30 seconds after being plugged in, a flashing blue light and a solid green light pattern appear.
+It is important that the light pattern is present, otherwise, you may have to contact support.